shadowbq/matrix.dot.files/docs/README.go.md

 export PATH=$GOPATH:$GOPATH/bin:$PATH
 ```

+## What other tools are needed generally

+The system needs these tools to compile GCC on systems

+* gcc
+* make
+* bison

+Ask an example in debian/ubuntu: `sudo apt install gcc make bison`

 ## Is there a go virtual manager linked?

 Yes, but you need setup up `gvm` into matrix.dot.files